wp-plugins/responsive-column-widgets/readme.txt

 4. ***Responsiveness***

 == Changelog ==

+= 1.0.3 - 02/28/2013 =
+* Notes: **THIS UPDATE INCLUDES POSSIBLE BREAKING CHANGES.
+PLEASE TEST IT FIRST ON A LOCAL SERVER BEFORE UPDATING.**
+* **Changed: the default number of columns to 3 from 1.**
+* Added: the ability to flexibly set the number of columns by pixel width with the offsets parameter.

 = 1.0.2 - 02/23/2013 =
 * Added: an additional class attribute to the enclosing div tag named "widget-area," which helps to match the site's sidebar style.